2019 FANTASY OUTLOOK AND PROJECTION: LOOKING GOOD

 WEEKLY FANTASY RECAP

-He has averaged 5.5 fantasy points per week and had 12 weeks where he exceeded that by 50% and 9 'bad' weeks where he came up 50% short of his average.
+He has averaged 22 fantasy points per week and had 4 weeks where he came up short (below 50% of average) and had 3 weeks where he was +50% above average.

 DAILY FANTASY SEASON RECAP

-His FanDuel average was 41.6 points and on DraftKings it was 24.1 per game.
+His FanDuel average was 14.5 points and on DraftKings it was 10.8 per game.
 We looked at all of his games that were between the 10th and 90th percentile where the 10th percentile is his floor and the 90th is his ceiling.
-On DraftKings his floor was 4.9 and on FanDuel it was 9 fantasy points.
-His DraftKings ceiling was 38.1 fantasy points and 62 on FanDuel.
-He has had more bad FanDuel games (below average by 20%) than good games (20% above average), but on DraftKings he has had more good than bad games.
+When he was bad in DFS, he was really bad with a floor of zero points.
+When he was good, he was very good with a DraftKings ceiling of 20 and 29.2 on FanDuel.
+He has had more bad FanDuel games (below average by 20%) than good games (20% above average), and the same was true on DraftKings.
 We are only including games where they were in the daily fantasy slate and played.